kyhau/docker-notebook/docker-networking.md

     1. `bridge` is the network driver, or template, from which this network is created.
     1. `docker0` is the name of the Linux bridge that is the kernel building block used to implement this network.

+1. `docker0` is the network interace that functions as both:

+    1. the 'gateway' to the private network on the host, which is used for Docker container communication,
+    1. defining the network range available for container IP assignments.

 ## User-defined bridges vs. default bridges